TMC advises Left, Cong to back Mamata; Cong says merge with us | Politics

 ''We are not interested in aligning with the TMC.
 Whyis the TMC now interested in an alliance with us afterpoaching our MLAs over the last 10 years.
 If Mamata Banerjeeis in keen on fighting the BJP, then she should join theCongress as it is the only pan-India platform to fight againstcommunalism,'' he said.

-Banerjee had floated the Trinamool Congress in 1999after breaking away from the Congress.
+Banerjee had floated the Trinamool Congress in 1998after breaking away from the Congress.

 Senior CPI-M leader Sujan Chakraborty wondered why theTMC was trying to woo the Left parties and the Congress afterbranding them as ''negligible'' political force in the state.
 Healso said the BJP was trying to woo Left voters.